deepset-ai/haystack/proposals/text/3695-demo-repository.md

 # How we teach this

+- The `ui` folder will be preserved, containing only a README.md file redirecting visitors to the new repo.
-Since we deem demo applications an important learning resource, in addition to the links pointing to a demo deployment, Haystack's README and documentation should mention where to find the relative code as well.
+- Haystack's README and documentation will mention where to find the code for the demos.
+- [Haystack Home](https://haystack.deepset.ai) will host a whole section dedicated to Haystack demos (detailing the aforementioned section is out of scope for this proposal).

 # Unresolved questions